Casein Intolerance: What the Science Says

 The idea that casein is “inflammatory” is widespread online, yet scientific evidence paints a more complex picture.

 In healthy adults, controlled studies generally show that dairy proteins do not consistently raise markers of systemic inflammation.
-Blood levels of C-reactive protein, interleukins, and tumour necrosis factor usually remain stable after dairy consumption.
+Blood levels of C-reactive protein, interleukins, and tumor necrosis factor usually remain stable after dairy consumption.
 For most people, casein does not trigger inflammatory responses.

 In individuals with digestive disorders, however, the situation can be different.
 People with irritable bowel syndrome, increased intestinal permeability, or chronic gut dysbiosis may experience worsening symptoms after consuming dairy proteins.
 This appears to be driven more by local gut irritation than by whole-body inflammation.